BECOMING A VOLUNTEER

 Volunteers are the heart and soul of Distress Centre Durham.
 We carefully select: empathetic, non-judgmental, responsible individuals 18 and over to answer our helpline.
 The Centre operates 24 hours a day – seven days a week and offers callers emotional support, crisis de-escalation, community referrals, and emergency intervention when necessary.

-We handle approximately 8000 calls a year and in February of 2007, we also added a new community contact call-out program.
-Individuals who can benefit from ongoing emotional support on a regular basis can be scheduled to receive calls from DCD as a way to promote emotional health and connection to his / her community, thereby preventing many types of crisis.
+We handle approximately 8,000 calls a year.
+On our contact call-out program, individuals who need ongoing emotional support on a regular basis can be scheduled to receive calls from DCD as a way to promote emotional health and connection to his / her community, thereby preventing many types of crisis.
+We initiate over 3,600 calls a year to people in our community.

 You have already started the process to become a helpline volunteer!
 Continue exploring the website, fill out and submit an online application package.
-Once we receive your completed application, we schedule a telephone interview followed by a face to face registration meeting to pick up your training manual.
-The next step is our mandatory 2-part training workshop.
-These back to back sessions are held from 8:30 am to 5:30 pm several times a year.
+Once we receive your application, we will provide information on the next steps via email.

 Training is provided on the following topics: